Mrs. H. D. Warren: Philanthropic activity

-Honours and awards
+Honours and personal Life

-She received the CBE IN 1905.
-In 1917, she received the Lady of Grace insignia decoration of the Hospital of St. John of Jerusalem in England for service in the First World War.
-The University of Toronto gave her an L.L.D. in 1933.
+Recognized for her contributions to public service and war relief efforts, she was appointed Commander of the British Empire (CBE) in 1905 and later received the Lady of Grace insignia from the Hospital of St. John of Jerusalem in 1917 for her First World War service.
+In 1933, the University of Toronto awarded her an honorary Doctor of Laws (LL.D.).